 Although the banners in our collection may have once been seen as ‘working’ objects, many are now very fragile and can be quite challenging to care for.

 Textiles are vulnerable objects as they can be damaged by light, dust, extremes in environmental conditions and even hanging when on display.
-For this reason many of the banners in the galleries are changed in our annual Banner Display; this is part of our preventative conservation strategy for the collection.
+For this reason many of the banners in the galleries are changed in our annual Banner Exhibition; this is part of our preventative conservation strategy for the collection.
 Each banner is carefully lowered and checked for damage before being packed away.
 Banners selected for display must be thoroughly checked and conserved before they are ready to install.

 Not only does this give us the opportunity to exhibit more of our collection around PHM’s annual programme theme, but we also conserve at least one banner every year that has never been on display to the public before.